 Getting the Help You Need

 A clear diagnosis of LBD is imperative.
-This way, patients will avoid being misdiagnosed and, therefore, misprescribed.
+With that, misdiagnosis and misprescription becomes a thing of the past.
 In fact, taking the wrong medication could possibly have serious adverse consequences and will not help to treat LBD.

 A definitive and prompt diagnosis of LBD gives physicians the chance to quickly begin medical therapies that may help or improve the quality of life for the LBD sufferer.
 Usually, professionals use a combination of the Lewy Body Composite Risk Score System, PET scans, CSF biomarkers, high-density EEG, and MRI tests to arrive at a clear diagnosis of LBD.